Alberto-Alive/property-conditioned-latent-diffusion-molecules/High-ResolutionImageSynthesisWithLatentDiffusionModels.md

 4. The diffusion process plumbing this is fixed end to end - is just a way to tell the model how to add noise and remove it

+P.S.
+Comparring this to how humans draw images it feels like humans store relative information like relative positions as this information is what can adapt memorised information.
+Simply put being able to understand relativism allows adaptation of static information across different context.

+As an example, drawing a chair on the floor is easy but asking the model to draw a chair on the ceiling will make the model struggle... whereas a human knows the relative position of the chair in every aspect (relative within the context and relative to the human body)... plus planning.